alinamihut/Polynomial_Calculator/README.md

 # PT2021_30422_Mihut_Alina_Assignment_1
 A polynomial calculator developed with Java and Javafx. <br />
-The user can insert two polynomials, select the mathematical operation (addition, subtraction, <br />
-multiplication, division, derivation or integration) and view the result.
+The user can insert two polynomials, select the mathematical operation (addition, subtraction, multiplication, division, derivation or integration) and view the result.<br />
-The implementation respects the MVC design pattern
+The implementation respects the MVC design pattern.